 RVI doesn't invest directly in funding rounds alongside a16z or Sequoia.
 It buys on the secondary market โ purchasing existing stakes from employees, early investors, or prior fund holders who want liquidity before an IPO.
 This has three important implications:

 - 01RVI pays secondary prices, not primary round prices.
-For SpaceX, that means paying a price that reflects the $350B+ valuation โ not the $100B valuation from 2021 rounds.
+For SpaceX, that means paying a price that reflects recent secondary marks โ now anchored by the $1.77T IPO valuation โ not the $100B valuation from 2021 rounds.
 The fund's cost basis is much higher than early investors'.

 - 02Secondary availability is supply-constrained.
 Getting meaningful exposure to SpaceX or OpenAI on the secondary market requires either paying up or waiting for sellers.
 This limits how much RVI can accumulate and at what price.